-Mega Millions jackpot grows to $418 Million; Powerball hits $308 million
+Mega Millions jackpot grows to $418 million; Powerball hits $308 million

 44 states, the District of Columbia and U.S. Virgin Islands all take part in the Mega Millions.

-By the way, the jackpot for tonight's drawing of the Powerball lottery is $308 million.
+By the way, the jackpot for Saturday night's drawing of the Powerball lottery is $308 million.

 More Videos